jerryrox/project-beats-game/README.md

 #### Fixes
 - Fixed layout issue in `PrepareScreen` where the detail panel does not fully hide the inner content when in brief mode.
 - Fixed issue where `WebTexture` component's alpha could not be customized.
+- Fixed bug where `CommonBpm` was returned as its `BeatLength` value, not the actual BPM.
 - (Beats Standard) Fixed issue where touching anywhere on the screen would occasionally register as a valid hit on objects.

 ### 0.12.0